 - Preheat oven to 350º.
 Grease and flour a Bundt pan (I spray with Baker's Joy or a similar product).

 - In a medium bowl, whisk together flour, cocoa, baking powder, baking soda, and salt.
 Set aside.

-- In a large bowl, cream butter and sugars with mixer until fluffy.
+- In a large bowl, cream butter and sugars with a mixer until fluffy.

 - Stir in dry ingredients and mix until well blended.
 Fold in zucchini and chocolate chips.

 - Pour into prepared pan.
-Bake until until a toothpick inserted into center of cake comes out clean, 50 to 60 minutes.
+Bake until a toothpick inserted into the center of the cake comes out clean, 50 to 60 minutes.

 - Allow to cool in pan for 10-15 minutes before inverting onto a wire rack to cool completely.

 *Make sure your baking powder is fresh.
 Baking soda does not expire as quickly as baking powder.
 If your baking powder isn't active, the cake won't rise properly.
 If you're unsure, check it by putting a spoonful in a cup of very hot water.
 It should bubble vigorously if fresh.
 If it doesn't, replace your supply before making this recipe.